Our Focuses|Human Rights and Talent Management|Occupational Health Safety

 Occupational Safety and Health

-Winbond's《Safety, Health, and Environmental Policy》signed by the Chairman, serves as the highest guiding principle.
-It applies to all operations and employees, including contractors and individuals under the company's supervision.
-We adhere to relevant occupational safety and health laws,respect the voices and participation of frontline workers, and ensure that labor representatives can participate in the modification of environmental,safety, and health policies and related safety proposals and discussions.
+Winbond’s ESH Protection Policy signed by the Chairman, serves as the highest guiding principle and applies to all operations and workers, including contractors and individuals under company supervision.
+We comply with occupational safety and health regulations, respect frontline workers’ voices and participation, and ensure labor representatives can participate in policy revisions, safety proposals, and related communications.

 Regulatory Compliance